-The scope of the OH&S management system has to be determined, taking into account the context.
+Next, the scope of the OH&S management system has to be determined taking the above into account.
 The scope is intended to clarify the boundaries to which the system will apply, especially if the organisation is part of a larger organisation.
-For those organisations that have more complex contracting or other working arrangements, establishing the context is an important aspect as it sets out the organisations perspective of the extent of its activities that the management system is designed to affect.
-The remaining requirement of Clause 4 is to establish, implement, maintain and continually improve the OH&S management system in accordance with the requirements of the standard.
-This is where the real work starts.
-It is important to remember that it is not a requirement that the OH&S management system be structured in the same order as the standard, organisations are free to create a management system architecture that best suits the simplicity or complexity of the organisation.
-The organisation would need to be in a position to demonstrate how their system meets the requirements of the standard.
+Finally, the last requirement of Clause 4 is to establish, implement, maintain and continually improve the OH&S management system in accordance with the requirements of the standard.